kdheepak/panvimdoc/README.md

   --description: a project description used in title (if empty, uses neovim version and current date)
   --dedup-subheadings: 'true' if duplicate subheadings should be removed, 'false' otherwise
   --title-date-pattern: '%Y %B %d' a pattern for the date that used in the title
+  --no-date: 'true' to leave the last change date out of the title, 'false' otherwise
   --demojify: 'false' if emojis should not be removed, 'true' otherwise
   --treesitter: 'true' if the project uses Tree-sitter syntax highlighting, 'false' otherwise
   --ignore-rawblocks: 'true' if the project should ignore HTML raw blocks, 'false' otherwise